 Left Brain vs. Right Brain and What Really “Matters”

-I dedicate this month’s blog to my husband, LaMont Dismukes not only because I am honored to celebrate 14 years of marriage to this amazing man this month, but also because he is the inspiration for this month’s topic: In the battle of left brain vs. right brain, who wins?
+I dedicate this month’s blog to my husband, LaMont Dismukes, not only because I am honored to celebrate his birthday with him today, but also because he is the inspiration for this month’s topic: In the battle of left brain vs. right brain, who wins?
 To be sure, this topic poses – for many people, I’m sure – the same quandary as deciding between the left or right Twix.
-I mean really, who can decide between two equally appealing forces?
+I mean really, who can choose between two equally powerful forces?
 The left Twix features a crisp cookie drenched in caramel and covered in milk chocolate, while the right Twix features sweet milk chocolate covering a crunchy caramel-dipped cookie.
 Similarly, the left brain houses those neurons that control my ability to think methodically and analytically, while the right brain stores the nerve cells that influence my creative and artistic sides.
 Which one is better? . . . and why does one have to be “better”?

 “Babe,” he said calmly, “When you assign your students essays, they ask you “how many pages, how many paragraphs, or how many words, right? . . . and you can’t answer those questions in anything but numbers, right?”
 “Well,” I countered, admittedly strengthening my resolve not to let my left-brained genius of a partner know that he had actually made a good point, “that’s why I don’t assign essays with page number or word-count requirements.
 I prefer quality over quantity.”
 Plus, I told him about a student-athlete I used to tutor.
 He used “in which” in almost every sentence.
 Most of the time, he used the phrase correctly; other times, not so much.
 In attempt to help the student, I pointed out the obvious: “I notice you like to use the phrase ‘in which’ a lot,” I said; “Why is that?”
 His eyes met mine with a very “matter-of-fact” look to them.
 “Yeah,” he shrugged; “my teacher said we need to write 1000 words, and I’m just trying to make the word count.”